Falls from Poles and Towers: A Major Hazard for Electrical Linemen

 Different Methods of Fall Protection

+Fall protection systems are an important element used to prevent power lineman fall injuries.
 Fall protection systems can be classified as either active or passive.
 An active system requires that human workers participate in some way, such as using fall restraint or arrest systems.
 A passive system doesn’t require any action from workers once it’s in place, such as netting or guard rails.
 In addition to this, there are four main ways an employer can protect workers from falls or fall-related accidents.

 1. Fall Elimination